marcopennekamp/lore/spec/05-expressions.md

 - If both arguments are real or integer, the result is also of the same type.
 - If one of the arguments is real, the result will also be real.

+##### Equality and Order

+Numbers are equal and ordered in accordance with the rules of sanity.
+Integers and reals can be mixed in comparisons without any issues.

 ### Booleans